 Armed with this and other information it didn't take the FBI long to track down their suspect and arrest her yesterday at the house where she lives in Beacon Hill, south east Seattle.
 During a search of Thompson's bedroom, the FBI seized a number of devices - which it is claimed contained files that referenced Capital One, Amazon, and her "erratic" alias.

 Downloading 100 million records doesn't sound like the kind of behaviour you would expect to see if someone was trying to raise the alarm about a configuration problem.
 It's perfectly possible to demonstrate that a security issue exists without stealing that volume of data.

-In a press release, Capital One’s chairman and CEO apologise to affected customers and credit card applicants:
+, Capital One's chairman and CEO apologise to affected customers and credit card applicants: